Tahsan Rahman Khan

-Tahsan Rahman Khan (Bengali:তাহসান রহমান খান; born 18 October 1979), known mononymously as Tahsan, is a Bangladeshi musician and actor.
-He is the lead singer of his own rock band Tahsan and the Band.
+Tahsan Rahman Khan (born 18 October 1979) is a former Bangladeshi musician, actor and television presenter.
+He was the former keyboardist and second vocalist of the Grunge and alternative rock band Black.
+Currently he is the lead singer of his own band called Tahsan and the Band.

-Born and raised in Dhaka, Tahsan first started his musical career with the alternative rock band Black.
-He later left the band and started his solo music career, his first solo album is Kothopokothon released in the year 2004.
-He also started his television acting career in 2004 with the famous drama “Offbeat” and has subsequently performed in more than 100 dramas in television and OTT platform combined.
-Tahsan has been appointed as the Goodwill Ambassador of UNHCR in January 2021.
-In addition to the music and acting career, Tahsan is also a university teacher.
-He started his teaching career from 2006 and taught in few different universities of Dhaka.
-He was the Senior Lecturer of BRAC University.
+Tahsan was born and raised in Dhaka.
+His ancestral home is in Srinagar of Munshiganj Bikrampur.He started his musical career through the famous alternative rock band Black.
+Later he had left the band to pursue his solo music career.
+His first solo album is Kothopokothon which got released in 2004.
+He also started his career in television as an actor in 2004 with the drama “Offbeat” and has subsequently performed in more than 100 telefilms and movies combined.
+Tahsan was appointed as a Goodwill Ambassador of UNHCR in January 2021.
+He started hosting Family Feud Bangladesh in 2025.

-His song "Alo Alo" from the album Icche is one of the most popular songs in the country.

 Early life and education

 He learned singing at Shishu Academy and Chhayanaut.
-He attended A. G. Church School, St. Joseph High School (Dhaka) and Notre Dame College, Dhaka.
+He attended A. G. Church School and Notre Dame College, Dhaka.
 He obtained a BBA in marketing and an MBA in finance from the Institute of Business Administration, University of Dhaka.
 He completed a second MBA at the University of Minnesota on a Fulbright scholarship.